dart-lang/site-www/src/_guides/language/language-tour.md

-Although named parameters are a kind of optional parameter, you can annotate them with `required` to indicate that the parameter is mandatory — that users must provide a value for the parameter.
+Although named parameters are a kind of optional parameter, you can annotate them with `required` to indicate that the parameter is mandatory—that users must provide a value for the parameter.
 For example:

 <?code-excerpt "misc/lib/language_tour/functions.dart (required-named-parameters)" replace="/required/[!$&!]/g"?>